Energy suppliers offering free electricity days in the UK

 |---|---|---|

-| Can you move 20–40% of electricity usage into evenings/weekends? | You’re more likely to benefit from free windows. | A standard fixed tariff may be better value. |
+| Can you move 20–40% of electricity usage into evenings/weekends or announced sessions? | You’re more likely to benefit from free windows. | A standard fixed tariff (from ~£1,602/yr) may be better value. |

-| Do you have (or can you get) a smart meter? | More time-based tariffs become available. | You may be limited to standard single-rate deals. |
+| Do you have (or can you get) a smart meter? | More sessions and time-based tariffs become available. | You may be limited to standard single-rate deals. |

-| Do you use high-load devices (EV, dryer, electric heating)? | Free windows can make a bigger difference. | Savings may be smaller; compare carefully. |
+| Do you use high-load devices (EV, dryer, electric heating)? | Free windows and 7p EV rates can make a big difference. | Savings may be smaller; compare carefully. |

 Eligibility and practical considerations (UK homes)